Lytham Hall 1764 ale from Lytham Brewery

 A quick bit of history about the Hall (though this is best gained by a visit on a Sunday when the volunteer-led tours take place during the afternoon - charges apply).

 The site dates back to 12th Century, when the naughty monks of Durham were exiled to Lytham - there are still bits of the Monastery on the estate.
 With the Dissolution of the monasteries some 400 years later, the estate reverted to the Crown, before being passed through several pairs of hands and then being bought by the 'Colourful Clifton's' (a right rum bunch they were too!) who held it - along with several other estates in this country and Ireland - until the mid-1960's.
 When the family hit dire-straits it was sold and Guardian Royal Exchange, the Insurance people, owned it until 1996.

 When GRE decided to off-load it, Lytham Town Trust was formed to buy the remaining bit of the estate (much having previously been sold off to repay the Clifton's gambling debts!) for the community and protect it from the developers.
 A generous donation of about £1 million was made by BAe to secure the property, but this did not include any income to maintain it.... not a comfortable position to be in!

 The main gates on Ballam road are a stone throw from Lytham Station served by the Blackpool South-Preston line and buses 68/11/7 stop about 5 minutes walk away.
-There are trails through the woodland, ponds and an abundance of flora and fauna - all unspoilt, 'au natrel' and largely as nature intended - except where car parks have been allocated including designated spaces for mobility users.
+There are trails through the woodland, ponds and an abundance of flora and fauna - all unspoilt, 'au naturel' and largely as nature intended - except where we have put in paths for buggies and where car parks have been allocated including designated spaces for mobility users.